meltano/meltano/docs/src/_concepts/plugins.md

 When multiple variants of a discoverable plugin are available, [`meltano discover`](/reference/command-line-interface#discover) will list their names alongside the plugin name.

-To learn how to add a non-default variant of a discoverable plugin to your project, refer to the [Plugin Management guide](/reference/plugin-management#variants).
+To learn how to add a non-default variant of a discoverable plugin to your project, refer to the [Plugin Management guide](/guide/plugin-management#variants).

 ## Custom plugins

 If you'd like to use a package in your project whose [base plugin description](#project-plugins) isn't [discoverable](#discoverable-plugins) yet, you'll need to collect and provide this metadata yourself.

-To learn how to add a custom plugin to your project using a [custom plugin definition](/reference/project#custom-plugin-definitions), refer to the [Plugin Management guide](/reference/plugin-management#custom-plugins).
+To learn how to add a custom plugin to your project using a [custom plugin definition](project#custom-plugin-definitions), refer to the [Plugin Management guide](/guide/plugin-management#custom-plugins).

 <div class="notification is-warning">
-  <p>Once you've got the plugin working in your project, please consider <a href="/getting-started/contributor-guide#discoverable-plugins">contributing its description</a> to the <a href="https://gitlab.com/meltano/meltano/-/blob/master/src/meltano/core/bundle/discovery.yml"><code>discovery.yml</code> manifest</a> to make it discoverable and supported out of the box for new users!</p>
+  <p>Once you've got the plugin working in your project, please consider <a href="/the-project/contributor-guide#discoverable-plugins">contributing its description</a> to the <a href="https://gitlab.com/meltano/meltano/-/blob/master/src/meltano/core/bundle/discovery.yml"><code>discovery.yml</code> manifest</a> to make it discoverable and supported out of the box for new users!</p>
 </div>

 ## Plugin Inheritance

-If you'd like to use the same package (base plugin) in your project multiple times with [different configurations](/reference/configuration#multiple-plugin-configurations), you can add a new plugin that inherits from an existing one.
+If you'd like to use the same package (base plugin) in your project multiple times with [different configurations](/guide/configuration#multiple-plugin-configurations), you can add a new plugin that inherits from an existing one.

-The new plugin will inherit its parent's [base plugin description](#project-plugins) and [configuration](/reference/configuration) as if they were defaults, which can then be overridden as appropriate.
+The new plugin will inherit its parent's [base plugin description](#project-plugins) and [configuration](/guide/configuration) as if they were defaults, which can then be overridden as appropriate.

-To learn how to add an inheriting plugin to your project using an [inheriting plugin definition](/reference/project#inheriting-plugin-definitions), refer to the [Plugin Management guide](/reference/plugin-management#plugin-inheritance).
+To learn how to add an inheriting plugin to your project using an [inheriting plugin definition](project#inheriting-plugin-definitions), refer to the [Plugin Management guide](/guide/plugin-management#plugin-inheritance).

 ## Types